mickhansen/graphql-sequelize/README.md

     result.sort(/* Custom sort function */);
     return result;
   },

+  /*
+   * Transfer fields from the graphql contet to the options passed to model calls
+   * Inherits from global resolver.contextToOptions
+   */
+  contextToOptions: {
+    a: 'a',
+    b: 'c'
+  }
 });

+resolver.contextToOptions = {}; /* Set contextToOptions globally */
 ```

 _The `args` and `context` parameters are provided by GraphQL.
 More information